zackelia/codebreaker-2019/Task 7/README.md

     -o, --pubout <PUBOUT>      Output the generated public key to a file
 ```

 From this, we are still not sure what `alg1` refers to but `0x800` is the keysize.
 If we run `keygen` with no arguments, it outputs a 2048 bit key pair.
 One interesting thing to notice is that the time it takes to complete has significant variability which indicates some random noise happening during the generation.
-Since all `keygen` does is produce key pairs, it is clear that there is some vulnerability related to those keys, particulary the public key since that is all we have access to for all users.
+Since all `keygen` does is produce key pairs, it is clear that there is some vulnerability related to those keys, particularly the public key since that is all we have access to for all users.

 This is all the information we can find without reverse engineering, let's now put `keygen` into Ghidra to analyze it.
 If we look at the main function, we see that a lot of functions have lost their names: